Mental Health

 • Being the responsible one, and quietly resenting it

-• Difficulty relaxing without guilt
+• Difficulty relaxing without guilt or distraction

 • Dating or relationship patterns that repeat in confusing ways